1. Total distance of route?

 For new bikers this is a good ride to do in a group with more experienced riders.
 Ride in a group if possible.
 The mountains are rather isolated, so if bad things happen, it’s better to have friends with you.

 The towns are far between and on a trip of this distance it is worth having some backup in place.
 Our good friend who ran into trouble had BMW roadside assist, and they came out to collect his bike the next day.
-If travelling in a group, a backup vehicle is a good idea, with a spare bike on the back an even better one.
+If travelling in a group, a backup vehicle is a good idea, with a spare bike on the back an even better idea.
 Small towns have basic amenities, the key word being basic.
 So ride responsibly.
+If you do run into trouble, Beaufort West has a small but excellent 24-hr public hospital at 99 Voortrekker Road, Beaufort West; tel: 023 414 8200.